isomerpages/nlb-learning/_singapore/Adults/Programmes.md

 .clickbox.is-mint-jade a:hover { background-color: #00b794; color: #dce5d3; }
 </style>

 LearnX Singapore goes beyond the walls of libraries and archives to bring you experiences through talks, workshops, exhibitions, installations and games.

+## Curiocity: Places & Perspectives
+From 3 January 2022 to 3 February 2022, immerse in Singapore's history through light installations at the National Library Plaza, as well as satellite displays at three locations in the Civic District, namely: The Arts House, Asian Civilisations Museum and Esplanade Park.
+These immersive installations will transport you to the city’s past while exploring the interconnected themes of history and community through imaginative ways.

+## A Librarian's World
+Ever wondered what librarians do?
+Find out what makes our librarians tick as they share highlights of their work from the collections of the National Library.

+## Archives Unlocked
+Join archivists from the National Archives of Singapore as they speak on topics that draw from the rich collection at the Archives.

+## Archives Invite
+Community histories unfold in this series that traces Singapore's social past with help from the archives.

+## Histories
+For 2022, we are placing the focus on Transforming Places in Singapore, and examine how they have impacted communities and lives.